eamodio/vscode-remotehub/README.md

 # RemoteHub

 RemoteHub is a **proof-of-concept** extension that allows for opening a remote [GitHub](https://github.com) repository as a workspace.
-Experimental language services (Go to definition, hovers, references, etc) are provided by [Sourcegraph](https://sourcegraph.com) and will only work on public repositories that are enabled and supported by them.
+Experimental code search and language services (Go to definition, hovers, references, etc) are provided by [Sourcegraph](https://sourcegraph.com) and will only work on public repositories that are enabled and supported by them.

 NOTE: This extension is in the **very** early stages and is likely to have lots of bugs and only work in certain cases, so please keep that in mind.
 Also _please_ file GitHub issues for any questions, features, or issues.
 Thanks!